 03. Be friendly.

 If you aren’t using your brand colors, logo and fonts in your email signature, you’re doing yourself and business a HUGE disservice!
-Make sure you use the proper hex codes for your brand’s color palette and approporiate formatting for laying out the text in your email signature.
+Make sure you use the proper hex codes from your brand color palette and appropriate formatting for laying out the text in your email signature.
 This can be done using HTML or by taking advantage of your email client’s native formatting options.
 If you use Gmail, it should look a little something like this:

-Need help creating a beautiful email signature or online presence?
+Need help creating a beautiful and professional email signature or online presence?
 Shoot me a message!

 I help female entrepreneurs and business owners create brands that command the spotlight.
 I love working with women to help them create beautiful, one-of-a-kind brands that give them the confidence to take their business to the next level and get them seriously noticed.
 I’ve worked with coaches, authors, influencers… you name it, and I bet I can help you too.